saralozano21/Project_Surgery_Robotics/Documentation/LabSession1&2_SurgeryFirstPrototype_Performances.md

 Review this video to see an exemple of your final project demonstration:
 [![final project demonstration](Images/Session1/demo.png)](https://youtu.be/wzx2_t7iajo?feature=shared)

-### Simple DaVinci system prototype in Biorobotcs Lab
+### Simple DaVinci system prototype in Biorobotics Lab

 In Biorobotics lab you will have a simple prototype of DaVinci system based on:
 - UR5e robot arm